MurrayIII/UnicodeMathML/README.md

 * The Alt+Enter hot key and Demo mode cycle through the Examples.
 The space key pauses/resumes the Demo mode.
 When paused, the left/right arrow key displays the previous/next equation.
 Clicking on the Demo button starts/stops the demo mode.
 * Pasting MathML into the input text area passes the MathML to the renderer, and converts the MathML to UnicodeMath, which it displays in the MathML output window.
 * Unicode numeric fractions like ⁵⁶/₆₂₅ are converted into standard fractions.
+* Math speech is added with support for some intent attributes, e.g., derivatives and intervals.

 ## MathML intent-attribute support:
 * The derivative and partial-derivative intent attributes are defined for Leipzig and Euler derivative notations.